react-native-oh-library/usage-docs/en/react-native-charts-wrapper.md

 Method 2: Directly link to the source code.

-> [!TIP] For details, see [Directly Linking Source Code](/zh-cn/link-source-code.md).
+> [!TIP] For details, see [Directly Linking Source Code](/en/link-source-code.md).

-### 3. Introducing BarCharts、LineCharts、HorizontalBarCharts 、BubbleCharts、PieCharts、RadarCharts、ScatterCharts、CandleStickCharts、CombinedCharts Component to ArkTS
+### 3. Introducing BarCharts, LineCharts, HorizontalBarCharts, BubbleCharts, PieCharts, RadarCharts, ScatterCharts, CandleStickCharts, and CombinedCharts Components to ArkTS

 Find `function buildCustomRNComponent()`, which is usually located in `entry/src/main/ets/pages/index.ets` or `entry/src/main/ets/rn/LoadBundle.ets`, and add the following code: